 - Reasonable adjustment to the standard policy, procedure or practice will be made to address the needs of students or staff with disabilities.
 Adjustments of employment arrangements for staff or education arrangements for students will be considered, where practicable and reasonable.

 - ANIBT is not obliged by law to make adjustments that impose an unjustifiable hardship on ANIBT.
 Adjustments requiring significant costs will be considered and determined by the Board of Directors in reference to their benefits for people without disabilities.

 5.11 ANIBT ensures to the best of capability that ANIBT's publications and official documents use inclusive and non-discriminatory language.

-6.1 All members of ANIBT must not engage in discrimination, harassment or victimisation.
+6.1 All members of ANIBT must not engage in discrimination, harassment or victimization.

-6.2 All staff members with supervisory roles are responsible for exercising their leadership and authority and to do their best in providing inclusive learning and work environment free from discrimination, harassment and victimisation.
+6.2 All staff members with supervisory roles are responsible for exercising their leadership and authority and to do their best in providing inclusive learning and work environment free from discrimination, harassment and victimization.

 6.3 The Institute’s Management will ensure that all courses approved for initial and continuing accreditation accord with the principles for inclusive curricula.

-6.4 The Institute’s Management is responsible for raising awareness and implementing preventative and educative strategies and programs to eliminate all forms of discrimination, harassment and victimisation amongst members of ANIBT
+6.4 The Institute’s Management is responsible for raising awareness and implementing preventative and educative strategies and programs to eliminate all forms of discrimination, harassment and victimization among members of ANIBT

 |1.0||To bring Policy and Procedure in line with new RTO standards||March 2015||DCS|